 The road was built between 1844 and 1851.
 It was a huge human and financial investment.
 After 156 years of leading travellers through the mountains by its winding and narrow road, the French government was forced to permanently close the historic road in 2005 after a series of fatal accidents.
 This scenic road now is bypassed by a tunnel.
 Today the old road sits abandoned and untravelled.
 Not even cyclists or hikers are allowed to venture its long and winding route.
 While there are rumours that it might re-open for such purposes, the tourism office maintains that les Grands Goulets and its spectacular sights are closed forever.

+On a brighter note, I had my first Café Gourmande and now I am hooked.
 A Café Gourmand is an espresso and a selection of mignardises served together.

 It gives the opportunity to eat several different desserts in one go, without feeling guilty for the calories as the quantity of each dessert is supposed to be tiny.
 While there is no requirement for the composition of a “Café Gourmand”, the desserts most commonly included are chocolate mousse, apple pie, ice cream and crème brûlée.
 In my case, I had two scoops of vanilla ice cream, a macaroon and the most delicious, warm, ooey-gooey molten lava cake.
-I know Kiko On The Road is already salivating.

 Lora by Lora.